powerscorinne/GLRM/README.md

 ## Basic usage
 The source code for similar problems can be found in the 'examples' folder.

-A GLRM model is specified by data table A, loss functions L, and a list of missing entries.
+A GLRM model is specified by data table A, loss functions L, regularizers for X and Y, rank k, and an (optinal) list of missing entries.

     from glrm import GLRM